Climate Neutral Data Centre Pact

-The Climate Neutral Data Centre Pact is a pledge of industry players and trade association of cloud infrastructure services and data centres in Europe to achieve climate neutrality by 2030.
+The Climate Neutral Data Centre Pact (CNDCP) is a pledge of industry players and trade association of cloud infrastructure services and data centres in Europe to achieve climate neutrality by 2030.
 It is supported by the European Commission and Frans Timmermans, Executive Vice-President of the European Commission for the European Green Deal.

 The European Green Deal expects Europe to be climate neutral by 2050.